nnja/python/website/content/02-introduction-to-python/175-running-code/70-exercise.md

     main()
 ```

 A few new things here: first, remember that `enumerate()` outputs a tuple of (index, entry), so we use `index` and `entry` variables to capture those.
-Then, for ever item in the list, we print the index (+ 1, because zero-indexed lists are sometimes hard to read), and we pull the name and population out of each entry dictionary using the dictionary `[]` syntax.
+Then, for every item in the list, we print the index (+ 1, because zero-indexed lists are sometimes hard to read), and we pull the name and population out of each entry dictionary using the dictionary `[]` syntax.

 {{%expand "Here's what you should have seen on your command line:" %}}